Adafruit Industries: Wearable Development Boards

 Adafruit offers various electronic components designed to be used in wearable technology.
 In 2012, they introduced the FLORA, which was their first development board specifically designed for wearable electronics and inspired by the Arduino LilyPad.
 It featured a small circular shape (1.75 inch diameter), USB support, and various included sensors to simplify integration with E-textiles, and pins that allow the use of conductive thread.
 They are "Arduino-compatible", and designed to be programmable using custom board libraries for the Arduino IDE.
 One year later, Adafruit announced the Gemma board, which had many similar features with a smaller size.
+In addition to its original 2012 release, the FLORA underwent several hardware revisions.
+FLORA v2 was introduced in May of 2015 with a micro-USB port instead of a mini-USB port and added an integrated NeoPixel LED.
+The FLORA v3 followed in 2016 with revised sew pads for easier connections.